Market Volatility: The Factors Currently Impacting the Lubricants Market

 Produced from refined crude oil (mineral-based oil) or chemical synthesis (synthetic base oil), base oil is used by nearly every lubricant and makes up approximately between 70-99% of the lubricant.
 Base oil is still the single most important catalyst when it comes to lubricant and engine performance.
 With such an integral part of the lubricant affected by these issues, a “perfect storm” of negative events will have an adverse effect on both price and production, in turn causing havoc with supply vs demand.

-The diagrams on our left highlight the drastic and continuous prices increases that base oils have faced in the past few months.
+The diagrams on our right highlight the drastic and continuous price increases that base oils have faced in the past few months

 The Future

-For further information or queries about the details found in this article you can contact your dedicated area manager or our technical team 01-455 5484.
+For further information or queries about the details found in this article, you can contact your dedicated area manager or our technical team 01-582 7111.
 The contact information for your area manager can be found below:

 Midlands & Waterford